RavenStevens/About-Me/README.md

 - 👋 Hi, I’m Raven Stevens
-- 👀 I enjoy wirewrapping, playing paino, and videogames.
+- 👀 I enjoy wirewrapping, playing recorder, and being outdoors.
-- 🌱 I’m currently learning how to use PowerBi, now that I have finished the Google Data Analytics Course.
+- 🌱 I’m currently working on my Associates in Data Analytics.
 - 🏢 I'm currently looking for work as a Data Analysis.
 - 📫 How to reach me upsettyyetti@gmail.com